saule1508/saule1508.github.io/_posts/2019-03-05-libvirt-centos-cloud-image.md

 ```bash
 qemu-img info CentOS-7-x86_64-GenericCloud.qcow2
 ```
-As you can see the image virtual size is 8.0G but the disj size is only 895M
+As you can see the image virtual size is 8.0G but the disk size is only 895M
 ```
 image: CentOS-7-x86_64-GenericCloud.qcow2
 file format: qcow2